BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-LAMMPS.md

 Apptainer> exit
 ```

->[!Remark]
+>**Remark**
 >
-> Playing `exec` et `shell` you'll notice only a quite limited amount of commands are available from the container.
+> Playing with `exec` et `shell` you'll notice only a quite limited amount of commands are available from the container.
 In fact, commands intend to be as restricted as possible to the ones needed to run LAMMPS, both for portability (image size) and security reasons.

 * The `run-help` argument displays the image's associated help message.
 ```